 - 1. Connect the console to the machine running Agent for Exchange in the branch office. - 2.
 Click Create a backup plan. - 3.
 Under What to back up, select the same data as when creating the initial full backup. - 4.
 Under Where to back up: - Select the managed vault containing the exported archive. - In the Name field, enter the following: [Application Instance Name]Archive(N), replacing N with the same number as in the exported backup.
 For example, if the exported backup name is machine1.corp.com_Archive(1), the sequence number you should specify in the parentheses must be the same: [Application Instance Name]Archive(1). - 5.
 Under How to back up, select Simple backup scheme. - In Schedule, select Daily and specify the daily backup schedule. - Click Show backup type, validation to access the Backup type setting. - In Backup type, select Create full backups using the Express full backup method. - 6.
-For information about specifying the rest of the backup plan settings (replication, retention, and validation of backups), refer to the "Backup" section of the product help system or guides for Acronis Backup & Recovery 11.5 Advanced Editions.

-7. Click OK to save the created backup plan.
+For information about specifying the rest of the backup plan settings (replication, retention, and validation of backups), see the "Backup" section in either the product help or the User Guide for Acronis Backup Advanced. - 7.
+Click OK to save the created backup plan.